 Slow cookers are such handy dandy kitchen tools!
 I just love mine.
 Slow cookers are the perfect way to cook dried beans from scratch.
 I love doing this as opposed to buying canned beans for several reasons.
 Dried beans are so cheap!
 Cooking dry beans yourself can save you a ton of money.
-I also like that you can cook exactly how much you want so you are not limited by the can size portions.
+I also like that you can cook exactly how much you want.
+In this way you are not limited by the can size portions.
 Finally, it is an easy way to reduce any exposure you may get to metals from cans.
-So today, cookbook author Robin Robertson is going to share with us how to cook dry beans in a slow cooker.
+Today, cookbook author Robin Robertson is going to share with us how to cook dry beans in a slow cooker.

 You can find her latest book hitting bookshelves on November 10th or you can preorder it now!
 The Plant-Based Slow Cooker: Over 225 Vegan, Super-Tasty Recipes focuses on extremely convenient, delicious, and completely plant-based recipes for slow cookers.
-Besides all the tasty recipes, she also offers a lot of great practical guidance on how to use slow cookers.
+Besides all the tasty recipes, she also offers a lot of great practical guidance on how to use slow cookers (aka a crock pot).

 Everything You Need To Know About How To Cook Dry Beans In A Slow Cooker